-Today on the Edge of Innovation, we explore web design best practices and discuss Paul’s new book on this topic.
+Today, on Episode 14 of The Edge of Innovation, we explore web design best practices and discuss Paul’s new book on this topic.

 Paul: This is the Edge of Innovation, Hacking the Future of Business.
 I’m your host, Paul Parisi.

 Paul: On the Edge of Innovation, we talk about the intersection of between technology and business, what’s going on in technology and what’s possible for business.